Paying your tuition fees

 - Bank transfer

-- If you’re being sponsored, funded or have a loan
+- If you are sponsored, funded or have a tuition fee loan

 This is the quickest, most efficient way to pay.

 We can take Visa, Mastercard, Eurocard, Switch, Maestro, Solo and Delta cards.
-You’ll need your 6-digit student ID number.
+You will need your 6-digit student ID number.

-Make sure you keep your confirmation mail as your receipt.
+Make sure you keep your confirmation email as your receipt of payment.

 If you want to pay from a non-UK bank you can use our secure and simple StudentPay website.